CompFashion/FashionReGen/README.md

 ## Getting Started
 ### Key Steps for Report Generation
-1. Prepare catwalk images.
+1. Prepare **catwalk images**.
 You can also download the example data from google drive, see details in Dataset section below.
 2. Edit constants.py.
 3. Create a **key.yaml** for api_key.
 4. Run [main.py](main.py) to implement the entire pipeline.